lankydan/spring-boot-jms-docker/spring-boot-jms-docker.md

 ```
 docker run -d --name activemqcontainer -p 8161:8161 rmohr/activemq
 ```
-Here the `8161` ports are mapped from the container to the machine its running on, allowing the admin console to be accessed from outside the container.
+Here the `8161` ports are mapped from the container to the machine it's running on, allowing the admin console to be accessed from outside the container.

 ### Tying it all together

 If you have been running all these commands as you read through the post, you would have noticed that the `application` container hasn't actually been able to see the `mongocontainer` and `activemqcontainer`.
 This is because they are not running within the same network.
 Getting them to communicate is not difficult and takes only a few extra steps.

-By default Docker creates a Bridge network when setting one up without any extra configuration.
+By default, Docker creates a Bridge network when setting one up without any extra configuration.
 Below is how to do so:
 ```
 docker network create network
 ```
-Now that the network (named `network`) is created, the commands that were ran previously need to be altered to create containers that will connect to the network instead.
+Now that the network (named `network`) is created, the commands that were run previously need to be altered to create containers that will connect to the network instead.
 Below are the 3 commands used to create the containers in the previous sections, each altered to join the network.
 ```
 docker run -d --name mongocontainer --network=network mongo
 docker run -d --name activemqcontainer -p 8161:8161 --network=network rmohr/activemq
 docker run --name application -p 4000:8080 --network=network spring-boot-jms-tutorial
 ```
-Once these are all ran, the application as a whole will now work.
+Once these are all run, the application as a whole will now work.
 Each container can see each other.
 Allowing the `application` container to connect to MongoDB and ActiveMQ in their respective containers.

-At this point everything is working.
-It runs in the same way that I remember it working when I had everything setup on my own laptop.
-But, this time round nothing is setup locally...
+At this point, everything is working.
+It runs in the same way that I remember it working when I had everything set up on my own laptop.
+But, this time around nothing is setup locally...
 Except for Docker!

 ### Docker Composing it up

-We could of stopped there, but this next section will make running everything even easier.
+We could have stopped there, but this next section will make running everything even easier.
 Docker Compose allows use to effectively bring all the commands that we ran earlier together and start all the containers and their network all in a single command.
-Obviously, there is some more setup but in the end I think the amount of typing actually goes down.
+Obviously, there is some more setup but in the end, I think the amount of typing actually goes down.

 To do this, we need to create a `docker-compose.yml` file:
 ```yml